 (*)Developed after employment.

 The Ohio Department of Natural Resources is committed to providing access and inclusion and reasonable accommodation in its services, activities, programs, and employment opportunities in accordance with the Americans with Disabilities Act (ADA) and other applicable laws.
-To request a reasonable accommodation due to a disability please contact the Office of Human Resources at 614-265-6981 or email@example.com.
+To request a reasonable accommodation due to a disability please contact Mohammad Yakubu, EEO Regional Program Administrator at 614-265-6992 or firstname.lastname@example.org.

 Effective July 1, 2015 applicants must apply online for positions at all state agencies except the Department of Developmental Disabilities (DODD).

 STATUS OF POSTED POSITIONS: Applicants can view the status of this position by logging into their user profile on the Ohio Hiring Management System [OHMS] Home page at the following link careers.ohio.gov, and selecting "My Profile".

 Bargaining unit applicants will be given consideration for applicable positions, pursuant to collective bargaining agreement.

 Selection devices, proficiency testing and/or assessments may be used to determine if an applicant meets and is proficient in the minimum qualifications for this position.

 •PDF (.pdf), •Plain Text (.txt)